Community Social Workers

 Communities are made up of diverse groups of people.
 Individuals who share a culture, a hobby, attend the same school or even use the same park can all be considered types of communities.
 The role of a community social worker is to unite members of these groups to work toward a common goal, so the community can function effectively.

 Community social work is unique because the community often actively works alongside the social workers.
-The group of people who are affected by the issue in question are naturally invested and passionate in reaching a resolution.
+The group of people who are affected by the issue in question is naturally invested and passionate in reaching a resolution.

 If you’re wondering whether a role as a community social worker is the right choice for you, you might find this National Association of Social Workers (NASW) quiz helpful.